studioph/StaticPatcher/README.md

 Configurable Synthesis patcher to allow making specific categories of items in specific locations static so that they no longer randomly go flying around for no reason.

-> **Early-Release Status**.
+> **Pre-Release Status**.
 This patcher is functional, but still being actively developed and subject to breaking changes.
 >
-> _I am actively seeking feedback from early users, particularly on the UX and flexibiliy of configuring the patcher_
+> _I am actively seeking feedback from early adopters, particularly on the UX and flexibiliy of configuring the patcher_
 >
 > Please leave feedback [in this thread](https://github.com/studioph/StaticPatcher/issues/1)